dimvasdim/pagerank/README.md

 and it is based on the following paper "A PageRank Algorithm based on Asynchronous Gauss-Seidel Iterations, Daniel Silvestre, Joao Hespanha and Carlos Silvestre."

-The two papers can be found on the directory reports.
+The two papers can be found on the two pdf reports.

 The other two files Omp_page_rank.c and Omp_Gauss_Seidel.c are the parallel versions of the previous ones using OpenMP.